Look after yourself

 If you feel depressed, stressed, anxious or lonely for whatever reason, you can seek confidential help by:

-- talking to a counsellor from Student Counselling and Wellbeing or attending one of their workshops.
+talking to the Student Counselling and Wellbeing team or attending one of their workshops

-If you have a pre-existing mental health condition then read our information on mental health difficulties to find out about the support that is available to you.
+If you have a pre-existing mental health condition, please read our information on mental health difficulties to find out about the support available to you.

 Sexual health and relationships